-Arthritis Today regarding a light-weight book-holder, I am delighted to recommend the Gimble, designed to hold paperbacks.
-It is an extremely light and effective product, sold as a pair (two different sizes), which in my experience has accommodated all paperbacks I have used it on.
+If you're looking for a light-weight book-holder, I'm delighted to recommend the Gimble, designed to hold paperbacks.
+It's an extremely light and effective product, sold as a pair (two different sizes), which in my experience has accommodated all paperbacks I've used it on.
 It costs about £5 a pair.
-I am 47 and have had osteoarthritis for some years, and as a keen reader was finding it increasingly difficult to hold books open for any length of time.
-The Gimble is one of the most useful aids I have ever purchased.
+I'm 47 and have had osteoarthritis for some years, and as a keen reader was finding it increasingly difficult to hold books open for any length of time.
+The Gimble is one of the most useful aids I've ever purchased.

 I’d been having increasing difficulty for eight years since I was first diagnosed with peripheral neuropathy, and as good handwriting had been one of the very few talents which I could claim, I found this to be particularly frustrating and depressing.